Seoultech-IXLAB/AICM/README.md

 # Attention Map-guided Inappropriate Content Mitigation in Text-to-Image Generation

-ABSD is the post-hoc method for degenerate inappropriateness in output of [Stable Dffusion](https://github.com/CompVis/stable-diffusion) v1.4 .
+AICM is the post-hoc method for degenerate inappropriateness in output of [Stable Dffusion](https://github.com/CompVis/stable-diffusion) v1.4 .

-ABSD manipulat cross-attention in Unet of stable diffusion scheduler.
+AICM manipulat cross-attention in Unet of stable diffusion scheduler.

 Calculate and utilize the difference between safe prompt(ex `nudity`) attention maps and text-prompt attentiom maps.

-ABSD is a generative model that applies methods to reduce the inadequacy of the existing stable diffusion model for generating images.
+AICM is a generative model that applies methods to reduce the inadequacy of the existing stable diffusion model for generating images.

 Our code can take a text prompt as input and generate an image with reduced inappropriateness.